sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

   - When a *transform* or *flow* does exist in the *flow table*, a **fast path** is executed and the values in the transform are used to forward the packet to its destination without having to apply a policy first.

 - **Mapping table**.
 It is tied to the V-Port, and contains the CA:PA (IPv4, IPv6) mapping, along with the FNI value of the CA for Inner Destination MAC re-write and VNID to use for VXLAN encapsulation.

+  > [!NOTE]
+  > The Flexible Network Interface (FNI) is a 48-bit value which easily maps to MAC values.
+The MAC address of a VNIC (VM NIC or BareMetal NIC) is synonymous with FNI.
+It is one of the values used to identify a V-Port container ID.

 - **Routing table**.
 A longest prefix match (LPM) table that once matched on destination specifies the action to perform VXLAN encapsulation based on variables already provided, VXLAN encap using a **mapping table** or *Overlay Tunnel* lookup for variables, or *L3/L4 NAT*.
 Routing tables are mapped to the V-Port.